Humber Loop: Future

 The TTC plans to relocate the loop to Park Lawn Road where it will better serve development growth in the Humber Bay Shores area.
 Although preliminary design work has been done, the project has not been funded due to reductions in the capital program.

 Services

 An enclosed waiting room is provided for passengers, as are separate facilities for operators.
-The main streetcar route is 501 Queen, which has frequent westbound short turns here at the Humber Loop.
-The only major change was the replacement of the old flat roof to the terminal building.
+As of 19 November 2023, the TTC routes serving Humber Loop are: